mvysny/vaadin-on-kotlin/docs/databases.md

 }
 ```

+> Note: a bug in Github Pages prevents me to just write double-curly-braces: Please make sure
+to remove the backslashed `\{` and just replace them with just curly braces: `{`

-The `dataProvider` clause will allow us to use the `PersonDept` class with Vaadin Grid simply:
+The `dataProvider` clause will allow us to use the `PersonDept` class with Vaadin Grid simply, with the full
+power of lazy-loading, sorting and filtering:

 ```kotlin
 class MyUI : UI {